#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your garden bed with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more flowers and fruit.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch controls weeds and keeps the soil moist.
+Compost and mulch can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, fertilizer, and seeds you need in the aisles of your Atlantic And Girvin Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio or balcony.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Atlantic And Girvin Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores